osm-fr/osmose-backend/doc/2-PluginMapCSS.md

 The wildcard selector is for all at once:
 * `*`

 Note: JOSM also have an `area` type.
-But it is not implemented in Osmose-QA, and such selector are ignored.
+But it is not implemented in Osmose-QA, and such selectors are ignored.

 #### Condition on tags